 General Permitting Info

-The District adopted its Rules and Regulations as required by Minnesota Statue to conserve the natural resources of the State and Watershed.
+The District adopted its Rules and Regulations as required by Minnesota Statute to conserve the natural resources of the State and Watershed.
 The Rules reflect our intent to minimize and mitigate for the cumulative impacts of both small to large land disturbing activities that could result in the degradation of the Watershed’s lakes, streams, wetlands, and natural resources.
 Our permitting standards include requirements for stormwater management, erosion and sediment control, buffers for water resources, shoreline alterations, water crossings, and flood control.

 Permit Rules and Application